 Previously, Julio represented or helped build some of the world's most important technology companies, including Yelp, Apple, and LinkedIn.
-He represented Facebook and Zuckerberg in the case that became the subject of the Oscar-winning film, "The Social Network,” as well as much of their early litigation.
+He represented Facebook and Mark Zuckerberg in the case that became the subject of the Oscar-winning film "The Social Network,” in addition to litigation in Facebook's early years.

-Julio joined GitHub in 2012 at the time of the company's Series A. Until its acquisition by Microsoft in 2018, Julio oversaw the company's business operations, including its marketing, branding, communications, HR, finance, policy, and diversity and inclusion efforts, as well helped to define and scale its mission, values, product strategy, and global community.
+Julio joined GitHub in 2012 at the time of the company's Series A. Until its acquisition by Microsoft in 2018, Julio oversaw the company's business operations, including its marketing, branding, communications, finance, policy, and diversity and inclusion efforts, in addition to defining and scaling its mission, values, product strategy, and global community.